Simple Pantry Solutions: Cayenne

 Medical research suggests that cayenne may have the following health-promoting abilities:

 However, the most convincing evidence refers only to external use of cayenne for pain relief.
-If you have a chronic or serious medical condition, you should not simply self-medicate with cayenne.
-Instead, see your doctor and discuss using cayenne or capsaicin to relieve symptoms.
+If you have a chronic or serious medical condition, talk to your doctor about whether using cayenne or capsaicin to relieve symptoms is right for you.

 How Much Do I Need?
 TOP

-To treat localized painful conditions, use the capsaicin cream as directed.
+To treat localized painful conditions, use the capsaicin cream as directed on the package or by your doctor.

 What Are the Precautions?
 TOP